ThKrypt/QualCoder/11-Reports.md

 #  Node graph

 A graph of categories and codes is displayed.
-There are several options to change what is shown – such as Black and White, All or selected categories.
+You can choose all or selected categories.

 Each code or category can be moved around by clicking near the edge of the box and dragging it around.
-Clicking on the text allows you to temporarily change the code or category wording.
 Right-clicking in a code gives a menu of options such as displaying the memo, or displaying all the case or file text that has been coded with the selected code.

 ![Node graph](https://qualcoder.files.wordpress.com/2020/08/node-graph.png)

+Further changes to this graph are upcoming.

 # Code relations